maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/voting-basics/signatures-for-mail-ballots.md

 priority: "Minor"
 ---

-People’s signatures change over time and for other reasons.
+People’s signatures change over time and for various reasons.
 When you use a mailed ballot you’ll need to sign the back of the envelope.
 Check [here](#menu-item-vote-by-mail) for how to vote by mail.

 **Check your signature** to make sure it looks like the one the elections office has on file.
 - If you registered to vote at the DMV or online, the signature will be the one on your Driver’s License or State ID.